Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

 where $C>0$ depends only on $\Phi$ and the distribution of $f$ and we recall that $\widetilde{K}(x):=\sup_{\lvert y-x\rvert\leq 1}\lvert K(y)\rvert$.
 The use of $\widetilde{K}$, rather than $K$, accounts for boundary effects.

-With this estimate in hand, one can attempt to emulate the proofs of various limit theorems for (sums of) discrete quasi-associated fields in the setting of our topological functionals.
-One issue that remains however, is that our functionals are not additive, but only approximately so.
-Specifically, for suitable domains $D_1$ and $D_2$ which intersect only at the boundary, and a bounded excursion/level set functional $\Phi$,

-where the final term denotes the contribution from excursion/level set components which are contained in $D_1\cup D_2$ and intersect $\partial D_1\cap\partial D_2$.
-When $D_1$ and $D_2$ are large, this boundary contribution should typically be of lower order.
-We formalise this in various ways as part of our proofs.
-To illustrate, we consider the proof of the (distributional) central limit theorem.

-\underline{Central limit theorem:} Our proof proceeds via the characteristic function (loosely following that of Newman for discrete associated fields \cite{new80}).
+\underline{Additivity:} We show that bounded excursion/level-set functionals are approximately additive on large domains, by using a three-scale argument.
 We first divide the macroscopic box $\Lambda_R$ into mesoscopic boxes of size $r$ which are separated by distance $\approx a$ where $1\ll a\ll r\ll R$ (see Figure~\ref{fig:box_stratification}).
-We let $\chi_R$ denote the set of points at the centre of the $r$-boxes.
+We let $\chi_R$ denote the set of points at the centres of the mesoscopic boxes and $U_R=\overline{\Lambda_R\setminus\cup_{x\in\chi_R}(x+\Lambda_r)}$ the closed complement of all mesoscopic boxes in $\Lambda_R$.

 We then decompose